Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

 - Tatum is responsible for attempting 21.4% of his team's field goal attempts this season with 21.1 per game.

-- He's attempted 9.3 threes per game, or 19.7% of his team's shots from beyond the arc this season.
+- Tatum is averaging 9.3 three-point field goal attempts per game this season, which is 19.7% of his team's shots from beyond the arc.

-- Tatum's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.
+- Tatum's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.

-- Defensively, the 76ers are ranked third in the NBA, allowing 110.9 points per contest.
+- Defensively, the 76ers are third in the league, conceding 110.9 points per game.

-- On the glass, the 76ers are ranked second in the league, giving up 41.2 rebounds per game.
+- On the glass, the 76ers are second in the NBA, allowing 41.2 rebounds per game.

-- The 76ers allow 24.2 assists per contest, sixth-ranked in the league.
+- The 76ers are the sixth-ranked squad in the NBA, giving up 24.2 assists per contest.

 Jayson Tatum vs. the 76ers